isomerpages/nparks-gardening/_get-involved/Community Gardens.md

 		<label for="accordion3">How do I start a Community Garden?</label><div>
 		<img src="/images/Gardeners/Outreach%20(3).jpg">
 		<p>While the starting process will be different depending on where your garden is sited at, a gardening group must first be formed.
 All community gardens must also be supported by a managing body (for example, a Residents' Committee or Network, Neighbourhood Committee, School or Organisation), and permission from the relevant landowner must be sought.
 To aid these community efforts, NParks has also published '<a href="https://go.gov.sg/guide-to-design-community-gardens">A Guide to Designing and Implementing Community Garden</a>', which is free for all to download.</p>
 		<p>Ready to start a community garden?
-Fill out the form below and a Community In Bloom staff will get in touch with you!</p>
+Fill out the form below and a Community in Bloom staff will get in touch with you!</p>
 		<div class="wrapper">
 			<a style="text-decoration:none; color: white" href="https://form.gov.sg/64b78ef1a218a40012387fa4"><div class="box">
 				Start a Community Garden now!</div></a>